-The Committee's work is supported by the Chief Executive Officer (CEO) and their nominees, principally the Chief Member Experience Officer, Global Member Experience, and the Company Secretary.
+The Committee's work is supported by the Chief Executive Officer (CEO) and their nominees, principally the Executive General Manager, Member Experience, the Executive General Manager, People and Culture and the Company Secretary.

-- 2.2 The Committee's work relates to the following member objectives: - (a) providing advice to the Board on member-related strategies; - (b) providing advice to the Board on member services and product (at a strategic level); - (c) advising on and maximising the effectiveness of communications with members and other key stakeholders; - (d) providing advice to the Board on brand strategy and reputation; and - (e) doing all it reasonably can to protect and enhance the external reputation of CPA Australia. - 2.3 The Committee plays an advisory role and is authorised to exercise those Board powers expressly delegated to it in this Charter. - 2.4 Other than to the Board, the Committee has no direct obligation to or from any management group or Division.
+- 2.2 The Committee's work relates to the following objectives: - (a) Members - (i) providing advice to the Board on member-related strategies; - (ii) providing advice to the Board on member services and product (at a strategic level); - (iii) advising on and maximising the effectiveness of communications with members and other key stakeholders; and - (iv) doing all it reasonably can to protect and enhance the external reputation of CPA Australia. - (b) People Remuneration and Culture - (i) providing advice to the Board on human resources strategy, policies and practices to: - (A) support the organisation's Strategy; - (B) enable CPA Australia's employees to achieve their goals; - (C) promote a safe, respectful and inclusive workplace where diversity is valued and a culture that is focused on achieving high performance through the organisational values ("The CPA Australia Way"); and - (D) enable contractors, sub-contractors, labour hire employees, apprentices, trainees, volunteers and members of the general public, to be safe in all workplaces;

+- (ii) promote compliance with all relevant legal requirements and best practice; and - (iii) provide remuneration policies and practices and succession planning which enables the attraction and retention of leaders and talented staff. - 2.3 Ultimate responsibility for member engagement and people, remuneration and culture rests with the full Board notwithstanding the establishment of this Committee. - 2.4 The Committee plays an advisory role and is authorised to exercise those Board powers expressly delegated to it in this Charter. - 2.5 Other than to the Board, the Committee has no direct obligation to or from any management group or Division.